friedaxvictoria/procedural_shader_framework/documentation/docs/engines/unity/tutorials/christmasTree.md

 This tutorial is designed to illustrate the workflow of Unity's integration of the framework.
 It showcases relevant connections between functions and gives examplary usecases for them.

-The tutorial goes step-by-step through the creation of a scene containing a bouncing christmas tree using animated SDFs and some lights.
+The tutorial goes step-by-step through the creation of a scene containing a **bouncing christmas tree** using animated SDFs and **some lights**.

 > To keep the visual results of the ShaderGraph a bit clearer, all nodes were folded and do not show the visual preview.